-If the building complies with the BCA DtS provisions, and the matters in sections 2 and 3 of this Guideline, then compliance with this Guideline is achieved.
+If the building complies with the BCA DtS provisions, and the matters in section 2 and 3 of the Guideline, then compliance with the Guideline is achieved.

 The process for determining compliance is detailed in CDG 7.1 and CDG 7.2 and summarised in the process below.

-- (a) Confirm applicable Guidelines to the building being assessed. - (b) Undertake a fire safety audit of the building or a desktop audit of relevant design documentation for buildings not yet constructed. - (c) Undertake a fire safety compliance check of the building against the relevant BCA DtS provisions and the matters in sections 2 and 3 of this Guideline from the information obtained during the audit.
-Undertake a fire risk assessment where the building does not comply and/or cannot be modified to comply.
-The fire risk assessment must be signed off by an accredited fire safety engineer who is responsible for the fire risk assessment in accordance with CDG 7.2. - (d) Refer any mandatory measures (section 2 of the Guideline) which are not proposed to be complied with to the FRM Review Panel for a determination. - (e) Prepare a fire safety audit report documenting the fire safety compliance check at least once every 5 years in accordance with CDG 7.2. - (f) Prepare a fire safety handbook for the building documenting the fire safety strategy, including any alternative solutions produced by the accredited fire safety engineer and approved by the accredited building surveyor in accordance with CDG 7.2.
+- (a) Confirm the applicable Guideline to the building being considered. - (b) Undertake a fire safety audit of the building or a desktop audit of relevant design documentation for buildings not yet constructed. - (c) Undertake a fire safety compliance check of the building against the relevant BCA DtS provisions and the matters in section 2 and 3 of this Guideline from the information obtained during the audit. - (d) Undertake a fire risk assessment where the building does not comply and/or cannot be modified to comply.
+The fire risk assessment must be signed off by an accredited fire safety engineer who is responsible for the fire risk assessment in accordance with Guideline 7.2. - (e) Refer any mandatory measures (section 2 of the Guideline) which are not proposed to be complied with to the FRM Review Panel for a determination. - (f) Prepare a fire safety audit report documenting the fire safety compliance check at least once every 5 years in accordance with Guideline 7.2. - (g) Prepare a fire safety handbook for the building documenting the fire safety strategy, including any alternative solutions produced by the accredited fire safety engineer and approved by the accredited building surveyor in accordance with Guideline 7.2.

-The process is simplified in the following flowchart in Figure 1.1.
+The process is simplified in the following flowchart in Figure 1.1 below.